CloudRiz993/azure-rbac-baseline/docs/deployment.md

 3. Add members to groups:
    - Add `lab-reader` → `RBAC-Readers`
    - Add `lab-vmops` → `RBAC-VMOperators`
-   - Add your main account → `RBAC-RG-Owners` (optional)
+   - Add your main account → `RBAC-RG-Owners` (optional if you are already Owner)

 > Note: RBAC and group membership can take a few minutes to propagate.
-Use an Incognito window for sign-in tests.
+Use an Incognito/InPrivate window for sign-in tests.

+---

 ## Step 4 — Assign Roles at Resource Group Scope (Critical)
 1. Azure Portal → **Resource groups** → open `rg-rbac-baseline`